Implementing Even Start-Home Visiting (Birth to Age 5)

 - To help parents become full partners in educating their children

 - To assist children in reaching their full potential as learners

 Even Start projects provided four core components to parents and their children: (1) early childhood education, (2) adult literacy, (3) parenting education, and (4) interactive literacy activities.

 Even Start intensity and length varied by project, but projects were required to provide services of sufficient intensity, in terms of hours and duration, to make sustainable changes in family and child outcomes.

 While federally funded, Even Start was implemented in all 50 states and the District of Columbia, Puerto Rico, American Samoa, Guam, U.S. Virgin Islands, and Northern Mariana Islands.

 The information contained on this page was last updated in April 2013.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the U. S. Department of Education on April 12, 2013.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the U. S. Department of Education in April 2013.
 HomVEE reserves the right to edit the profile for clarity and consistency.